cosmopetrich/thirdparty-release-action/README.md

     branches:
       - master
     paths:
-      - vcpkg.json
+      - .vcpkg/**
   push:
     branches:
       - master
     paths:
-      - vcpkg.json
+      - .vcpkg/**
 ```

+### Branch protection

+While not an explicit requirement, it is recommended that any important branches (main/master, etc) be
+protected with branch rules.
+While the action is not desgined to interact with these branches, adding rules
+can help protect against unexpected failure scenarios.

+Enabling the "Require a pull request before merging" option with the "Require review from Code Owners" and
+"Dismiss stale pull request approvals when new commits are pushed" sub-options should be enough to prevent the
+action from doing anything unfortunate since Github Actions cannot bypass these restrictions.

+Additionally, disabling non-rebase merges in the repository's main settings page may help ensure that
+merges are fast-forward only if possible, reducing the likelihood that releases must be manually updated.

 ## Details

 At a high level this action does the following.

 - Parse the artifacts directory to determine information needed to create a Github Release.
-- Shuffle the include/lib folders from the artifacts directory into a structure that UE expects.
+- Shuffle the include/debug folders from the artifacts directory into a structure that UE expects.
   - Headers are drawn from an arbitrary platform, Win64 by default.
   - Also merge the tools folders of each artifact, if that folder is present.
+  - The debug folder is renamed to lib.
+This means that, currently, `-release` vcpkg tuplets are not supported.
 - Add or update files to the repository that allow the update-files helper script to run.
 - Generate Build.cs file and add that.
 - Add some other static files.